- BS Students

 - The first attempt is an online multiple choice exam, and you may use any calculator.
 Students are allowed a max of 2 hours to complete the exam.

-- Exam results are typically emailed to students within two business days of taking the exam.
-The email will notify students of their course placement based on their exam results (MA-UY 914/954 or 1024/1324/1054).
+- Exam results are typically emailed to students within three business days of taking the exam.
+The email will notify students of their course placement based on their exam results (MA-UY 914, MA-UY 1324, or MA-UY 1024).
+Individual exam scores are not released.
 For information on understanding the Math Diagnostic Exam results, please see below.

 All students, without exception, must prove they have the skills required for the courses they wish to take.
 Our MaDE attempts to discern if the students have at their fingertips the high school math skills that they'll need to be able to follow their lectures in mathematics, physics, chemistry, and engineering.
 The diagnostic exam score is used to match a student's current skills to the appropriate MA-UY course.